High-Resolution Neurogenetics

 Kraushar Lab

-We study the most ancient macromolecular complex in the most evolutionarily recent brain region.
+We study an ancient macromolecular complex in an evolutionarily recent brain region.

 The brain is built during prenatal development by highly evolved gene expression programs.
-Our focus is the most evolutionarily recent brain region in mammals, the neocortex.
+Our focus is an evolutionarily recent brain region in mammals, the neocortex.
 We adapt cutting-edge technologies to analysis of this complex developmental system, with the goal of visualizing gene expression in action at high resolution.
+Many of our investigations focus on protein synthesis by the ribosome - an ancient molecular complex that has expanded its structure and function during evolution.

 We focus on how post-transcriptional control expands neuronal diversity and patterns neocortex complexity.

-The final critical gatekeeper of gene expression is mRNA translation into protein by the ribosome - among the most ancient macromolecular machines.
+The final critical gatekeeper of gene expression is mRNA translation into protein by the ribosome.
 Protein synthesis is particularly regulated in neurons, where the ribosome localizes, amplifies or suppresses, and precisely times protein expression.
 We perform measurements that target protein synthesis in action to track the precise location, birthdate, and lifetime of proteins in neurons.

 Our approach is highly multidisciplinary for analysis at all scales, from tissue patterning of neuronal circuits down to atomic resolution.
 Our tools include analyses like Ribosome Profiling, pSILAC Mass Spec, Click Chemistry, and high-resolution imaging – including cryo-electron microscopy.